RASHEEDUDDIN/RASHEEDUDDIN/README.md

 - 👋 Hi, I’m @RASHEEDUDDIN
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning b.tech-cse
+- 🌱 GRADUATED IN COMPUTER SCIENCE & ENGINEERING
 - 📫 How to reach me mdrasheedr2@gmail.com

 <!---